quat1024/garden/garden/ai-error-diagnosis.md

   helps nobody.

-However, the general advice it gives isn't too terrible?
+The *general* advice it gives isn't horrible?

 * Yes, "some mods may not work well with others".
 * Yes, check the crash report file.
   * Obviously if you're asking for help with your crash report file, you already did that.
   * This is infinitely better than posting "help it crashed", posting a screenshot of Neo's terrible error GUI, or God forbid [the "exit code"](https://highlysuspect.agency/exit-code-1/).
 * Yes, try updating mods to the latest version.
   * (Generally if you're playing someone else's modpack, though, be careful about updating mods willy-nilly)
 * Yes, try removing some mods temporarily and seeing if that fixes the problem.
 If you don't know where to start, try removing half the mods.
+  * But you have to remember to never load your main world with mods removed, or else you will permanently destroy everything related to those mods.

-It's just -- you don't need an AI to tell you that, given that it applies to literally every Minecraft problem, and half of all non-Minecraft tech support problems too.
+It's just -- you don't need an AI to examine your crash report to tell you that stuff.
+It applies to literally every Minecraft problem, and applies to half of all non-Minecraft tech support problems too.